All-Hands-AI/OpenHands/README.md

 For a full list of the LM providers and models available, please consult the [litellm documentation](https://docs.litellm.ai/docs/providers).

-The `LLM_MODEL` environment variable controls which model is used in programmatic interactions, but choosing a model in the OpenDevin UI will override this setting.
+The `LLM_MODEL` environment variable controls which model is used in programmatic interactions.
+But when using the OpenDevin UI, you'll need to choose your model in the settings window (the gear wheel on the bottom left).

 The following environment variables might be necessary for some LLMs:
 * `LLM_API_KEY`